kikizhangbj/MTH9815_Final_Project/Final_Project_Mengqi_Zhang/ReadMe.txt

 ReadMe

 Hi Breman,

-Let me briefly go through my final project with you.
+let me briefly go through my final project with you.

 I. Class definitions and the corresponding files
 A. TradeBookService, PositionService & RiskService